How to Apply Polyurethane?

 • Utility knife (for cutting reinforcement fabric or materials)

-• Mixing drill with paddle (for uniform polyurethane mixture)
+• Mixing drill with paddle (for a uniform polyurethane mixture)

 • Bucket or mixing container (for preparing the waterproofing compound)